ohscar/rmalloc/doc/paper/introduction.rst

   definition.
 * **Lifetime**: The number of total operations, thus indirectly the time, between a New and a Free op for a specific block.
 * **Block**: A chunk of allocated memory.
+* **Header**: An internal data structure containing the metadata about a block.
+It is also used as an opaque handle for use by the client code.
 * **EOF**: End of file.
 * **Opaque type**: A way of hiding the contents of an object (data structure) from application code, by only providing a pointer to the object without giving its definition.
 Commonly used where the object is only meant to be modified from